CFC-Servers/gm_logger/README.md

 ## Installation
 Simply download a copy of the zip, or clone the repository straight into your addons folder!

-(When we finalize the API, we won't release breaking changes to master)
+You must compile the moonscript to lua `moonc -t lua moon/*`

 ## Usage
 CFCLogger lets you create and configure your own logging object to be used in your project.